 Josh learns several of the legal processes by which the Indian people can regain their true sovereignty, not the white-washed version offered by the government.
 He also learns how to create a silver Indian currency to power their new and unique Indian economy.
 Its dangerous knowledge to Josh and his friends and powerful people want them silenced.

 Josh is a wanted man for sharing an unpopular truth, but he’s free for now to share his message of hope with the Indian people.
 With the help of a Hollywood make-up artist and the future-seeing ability that he gained while in a coma, Josh is able to stay just one short jump ahead of a mysterious assassin.

 Although written as fictional drama, this controversial book invites a reconsideration of the complex subject of Indian sovereignty.
 It’s a quick-moving story of innocence and prejudice interwoven with bits of suspense, romance, and nuggets of wisdom for the student of sovereignty.
 Above all, it is a romantic story of hope for a future that many Indians and others have dreamed of for many years.
 I believe many of you will find it an entertaining and informative read.

-THE STONEBIRD FILE: A Quest for Indian Sovereignty is available in Kindle or Paperback version directly from Amazon: https://www.amazon.com/dp/B08G35HCZT The paperback version features large type for an easier read.
+THE STONEBIRD FILE: A Quest for Indian Sovereignty is available in Kindle, Paperback, or Hardcover version directly from Amazon: https://www.amazon.com/dp/B08G35HCZT The book versions feature large type for an easier read.
 I just learned that Barnes & Noble offers it as well: www.barnesandnoble.com/w/the-stonebird-file-rj-renner/1137561297 And, yes, autographed and personalized copies, which make great gifts by the way, are available directly from me.
 Please Email me for more information.